wultra/mtoken-sdk-android/docs/Using-Push-Service.md

     super.onMessageReceived(remoteMessage)
     val push = PushParser.parseNotification(remoteMessage.data)
     if (push != null) {
-        // process the notification and react to it in the UI }
+        // process the mtoken notification and react to it in the UI } else {
+        // process all the other notification types using your own logic }
 }
 ```